 |Table of Contents||History & Photographs||Rohatyn Families||New York Immigrants||Vital & Genealogical Records|

-This page was created in loving memory of those who lived and died there, of those who ventured out, and all who left a legacy for future generations.
+This page was created in loving memory of those who lived and died there, of those who ventured out, and especially those who left that legacy for us, their descendants.

 Bukachevtsy (13 mi SSW- with its own KehilaLinks site),

-Two New Projects!
-First, we are collecting original vital records and pertinent documents...to make them available to our fellow researchers.
+New Projects We are collecting original vital records and pertinent documents...to make them available to our fellow researchers.
 We are hoping to make the Archive ordering process easier....and next, working with Gesher Galicia, we have hired a researcher to inventory Rohatyn documents in the Lviv Archive; targets include the Cadastral Maps, which link places to names and school records.

 Signed, Phyllis Kramer,